Elgg/Elgg/docs/tutorials/widget.rst

 value of his message text.

 Now to display the user's message we need to modify content.php to use this *message* variable.
-Edit content.php and change it to:
+Edit ``/views/default/widgets/helloworld/content.php`` and change it to:

 .. code:: php